SamiPerttu/FsMap3/README.md

 FsMap3 is a function and combinator library for 3-textures, which are formalized as self-maps in 3-space.

+FsMap3 is licensed under the terms of the MIT license.

 ### Features

 * All textures are cubic cell based.
 Thanks to a common layout scheme, they can be made to tile on any axis independently.